 Qwen2.5-Coder, Qwen3, Qwen3.6

-Alibaba’s Qwen2.5-Coder series, released in November 2024, achieved state-of-the-art open-source performance.
+Alibaba’s Qwen2.5-Coder series, released in November 2024, achieved the best reported open-source performance at the time.
 The 32B Instruct model matches GPT-4o on multiple benchmarks including EvalPlus and LiveCodeBench.
-Critically, it supports over 40 programming languages and achieves 75.2 on MdEval, a multilingual code repair benchmark.
-(Qwen2.5-Coder Technical Report) The Qwen3 family (mid-2025) and the April 2026 Qwen3.6-Max-Preview push general coding scores further still, with the 3.6 line landing close to DeepSeek V4 and Kimi K2.6 on open-weights leaderboards.
+It supports over 40 programming languages and scores 75.2 on MdEval, a multilingual code repair benchmark 3.
+The Qwen3 family (mid-2025) and the April 2026 Qwen3.6-Max-Preview push general coding scores further, with the 3.6 line landing close to DeepSeek V4 and Kimi K2.6 on open-weights leaderboards.

 DeepSeek Coder V2, V3, V4

 DeepSeek’s Coder V2 (236B MoE, 37B active) matched GPT-4 Turbo on code tasks while remaining open.
-V3 (671B MoE, 37B active) introduced Multi-head Latent Attention; V4 Pro (1.6T total / 49B active, April 2026) and V4 Flash (284B total / 13B active) extend the line, with V4 Pro sitting second on the Artificial Analysis Intelligence Index of open-weights models.
+V3 (671B MoE, 37B active) introduced Multi-head Latent Attention; V4 Pro (1.6T total / 49B active, April 2026) and V4 Flash (284B total / 13B active) extend the line.
+V4 Pro sits second among open releases on Artificial Analysis’s Intelligence Index 4.

 Kimi K2.6